OpenFreeEnergy/stratocaster/README.md

 ---

-stratocaster logo by Jenke Scheen is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).
+stratocaster logo by Jenke Scheen, copyright Datryllic LLC, is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).